How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 • Balance training: Improvement of coordination

-• Stretching exercises: Maintaining mobility and preventing muscle shortening
+• Stretching exercises: Maintaining flexibility and preventing muscle shortening

-• Breathing exercises: Strengthening of the diaphragm for better oxygen supply
+• Breathing exercises: Strengthening the diaphragm for better oxygen supply

-Many specialized clinics already offer prehabilitation programs that are tailored to the specific endoprosthesis.
+Many specialized clinics already offer prehabilitation programs that are individually tailored to the respective endoprosthesis.

 Weight and Metabolism

-Excessive body weight increases the risk of complications, wound healing disorders, and loosening of the prosthesis.
+Excess weight increases the risk of complications, impaired wound healing, and loosening of the prosthesis.

-Therefore, it is recommended to achieve a stable, healthy body weight before surgery.
-A weight reduction of 5–10% can significantly reduce the joint load.
+Therefore, it is recommended to achieve a stable, healthy weight before surgery.
+Even a

-Patients with diabetes, high blood pressure, or metabolic disorders additionally benefit from medically supervised adjustment of their medication before the intervention.
+Patients with diabetes, high blood pressure, or metabolic disorders also benefit from medically supervised adjustments to their medication before the procedure.

 Nutrition before surgery